-Assets for Sale Program: Households with net assets over \$100,000 will not be eligible.
+Assets for Purchase Program: Households with assets over \$100,000 will not be eligible.
 Excluded from net assets are all non-accessible funds or any assets that generate a penalty when withdrawn, i.e., 401K, CALPERS, STRS, and other pension plans.

-First time Homebuyer: All of the applicants who will be on the property title must be a first time homebuyer.
+First-time Homebuyer: All of the applicants who will be on the property title must be a first-time homebuyer.
 Applicant(s) shall be considered a first-time homebuyer if they have not owned any residential real estate for at least three years.
 This definition applies to property owned in foreign countries as well as in the United States.
+An exception will be made for people who were homeowners prior to a divorce or legal separation.

 Available Cash for Down Payment, Closing Costs to Purchase: Households are required to have readily available assets for a minimum of 5% down of the purchase price.
+Pricing will vary based on income limits and bedroom counts but a minimum of \$12,500 would be needed to qualify.